 The University of Tennessee at Martin was not always a public regional university.
 The first institution at Martin, the Hall-Moody Institute, was a small, private primary and secondary school that offered one year of college study.
 From its founding in 1900, the school struggled to establish its relevance, eventually growing into a teacher’s college before merging with Union University, a Baptist college in Jackson, TN.
 The state of Tennessee, seeing its opportunity, bought the campus in 1927 and established the University of Tennessee Junior College, which grew into a university with the influx of post-WWII, GI Bill students, then even more with the Baby Boom wave.
 Today, UT Martin is ranked as one of the top 50 regional colleges in the South by U.S. News & World Report.

-For a long time, UT Martin was the only public university in western Tennessee, and that enormous responsibility meant Martin had to build top-tier programs in nearly every field – and it did.
-From academic to professional, Martin offers more than 100 undergraduate majors and a full slate of graduate degrees, providing opportunity for students throughout the region.
+The University of Tennessee at Martin is one of two public universities in West Tennessee and serves students from across the region with high-quality academic programs.
+From academic to professional, Martin offers more than 100 undergraduate majors and a strong selection of graduate degrees, providing opportunity for students throughout the region.
 UT Martin’s nursing school is one of the South’s best, while its MBA program has educated many of Tennessee’s industry leaders.
-Martin is also the home of the UT system’s online programs, making it central to adult and continuing education, and cementing UT Martin’s status as one of Tennessee’s most important universities.
+Martin was formerly the home of the UT system’s online degree programs, and that period of development has made Martin’s current online offerings some of the state’s best.
+The reach of its online degrees helps cement UT Martin’s status as one of Tennessee’s most important universities.

 Nearly a century old, Lee University has been an inspiring success story over its history.
 Originally founded as a small Church of God Bible Training School in 1918, Lee was founded with the humble mission of teaching future ministers and church lay leaders about the Bible, but its growth over the 20th century saw Lee develop into a bible college, then a small liberal arts college.
 By the 21st century, Lee had grown into a comprehensive liberal arts university, and in recent years the college has earned national attention as a top-tier regional institution by the Princeton Review and U.S. News & World Report.